emotion-analysis-project/SemEval2025-Task11/README.md

 # Emotion Recognition in Text

 Emotions are simultaneously familiar and mysterious.
 On the one hand, we all express and manage our emotions every day.
-Yet, on the other hand, emotions are complex, nuanced, and sometimes hard to articulate [1].
-We also use language in subtle and complex ways to express emotion [2].
-Further, people are highly variable in how they perceive and express emotions (even within the same culture or social group) [3].
-Thus, we can never truly identify how one is feeling based on something that they have said with absolute certainty [4].
+Yet, on the other hand, emotions are complex, nuanced, and sometimes hard to articulate [Ref].
+We also use language in subtle and complex ways to express emotion [Ref].
+Further, people are highly variable in how they perceive and express emotions (even within the same culture or social group) [Ref].
+Thus, we can never truly identify how one is feeling based on something that they have said with absolute certainty [Ref].

 Emotion recognition is not one task but an umbrella term for several tasks [5].
 For example:
 - Detecting the emotions of the speaker